FINT: Field-aware INTeraction Neural Network For CTR Prediction: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section, we aim to provide the experimental results of FINT, from the perspective of efficiency and effectiveness.
-The prototype of FINT is implemented by Python 3.7 + TensorFlow 1.14.0 and run with a Nvidia Tesla P40 GPU.
+The prototype of FINT is implemented by TensorFlow 1.14.0 and runs with a Nvidia Tesla P40 GPU.
 Two metrics Logloss and AUC (Area Under the ROC Curve) are used in our experimental studies.
-Here, a smaller Logloss or a larger AUC represents better CTR prediction performance.
-For the training of FINT model, we set the learning rate as 1e-3 and Adam optimizer is employed in our experiments.
-The batch size is set 1024, while the embedding size is setting as 16.
+For the training of the FINT model, we set the learning rate as 1e-3 and Adam optimizer is employed in our experiments.
+The batch size is set 1024, while the embedding size is set as 16.
 We use 3 field-aware interaction layers.
 For the DNN layers, the number of hidden layers is set as [300, 300, 300].
 We replace the features that appear less than 10 times as ``unknown''.
-Numerical features be normalized with $z^* = log(z+1) + 1$.
+Numerical features can be normalized with $z^* = log(z+1) + 1$.
 The settings of the experimental part are basically kept the same as AutoINT.